ThreeAndTwo/eip7702_demos/README_EN.md

    - Potentially leads to assets being repeatedly extracted until depleted
    - Sponsorship mechanisms can be weaponized as attack vectors

-### Summary
+## Conclusion

-The design of EIP-7702 has significant issues, particularly in its nonce handling mechanism for preventing replay attacks.
+EIP-7702's design exhibits significant issues, particularly in its nonce handling mechanism for preventing replay attacks.
 Design flaws such as reusable authorization nonces, acceptance of arbitrary nonce values, and lack of consistency checks make replay attacks a practical risk.
 The root cause lies in the designers' pursuit of flexibility, compatibility, and innovation, but this trade-off sacrificed some security aspects, resulting in a protocol that cannot fully prevent replay attacks on its own and requires additional measures from clients and users.

 If EIP-7702's design goal was to extend functionality and drive ecosystem development, its design choices can be understood as an experimental attempt.
 However, for secure deployment on mainnet, the existing vulnerabilities must be addressed through protocol improvements or external tools.